fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

 ## TL;DR

-Adding Map view with SwiftUI is a very simple way.
+Adding Map view with SwiftUI is simple.
 It comes with ways to add binding to the map region, specify annotation list, track user's location, and more.
 Sadly with current Xcode Beta 3, it lacks features like showing titles for annotations, callout view, and SwiftUI way of navigation.
 Let's hope Apple will add it in the future.

 ## Links